Composable Verification in the Circuit-Model via Magic-Blindness: Discussion

+\paragraph{Noise-robustness and trap engineering.} We highlight that the verification framework presented here achieves noise-robustness for circuit-level noise, adopting the same noise model as established in \cite{LMKO21verifying, BN25noise}.
+In our construction, the maximum tolerated noise rate is bounded by $\alpha \cdot \rate$, where $\alpha$ is a constant related to the $\BQP$ error and $\rate$ represents the \textit{trap detection rate} (i.e., the probability that a harmful Pauli-error is detected by at least one of the traps).
+In the current case, which is the simplest, the protocol chooses uniformly between $k$ types of test rounds, and thus this rate is $\rate = 1/k$.
+For the specific construction of Protocol \ref{protocol:verification}, we have $\rate = 1/(1+t)$, where $t$ is the number of state injection layers, so the maximum tolerated noise rate is bounded by $\alpha/(1+t)$.
+On the other hand, the protocols in \cite{BN25noise} and \cite{LMKO21verifying} use two types of test runs only, so they achieve $k=2$, meaning $\rate=1/2$, and tolerate noise up to $\alpha/2$.

+This contrast suggests that noise-robustness can be significantly improved by engineering traps to increase $\rate$.
+While a direct way to improve the rate is to reduce the number of test types $k$---a task made possible by the flexibility of our framework as teased in Section \ref{subsection:framework generalized}---our modular approach enables even more sophisticated optimizations.
+Specifically, the detection rate $\rate$ does not need to be restricted to the naive $1/k$ lower bound derived from a uniform choice of test rounds.
+As showcased in \cite{KKLM22unifying} for the MBQC model, within the stabilizer formalism $\rate$ can be determined through a more refined analysis of the trap-based construction's detection capabilities.
+By applying similar analytical tools to our circuit-model framework, one could potentially improve noise-robust verification to meet the $\rate=1/2$ detection rate of \cite{BN25noise} without relying on the compilation trick of \cite{B18how} that introduces significant ancilla overhead.
+As a crucial consequence, this would achieve the same level of noise-tolerance more efficiently.

 \paragraph{Magic-blindness is sufficient for verification.
-Is it necessary?} We established \emph{magic-blindness} as a sufficient notion of blindness for verification in the circuit model.
-This raises a more fundamental question: \emph{must verification protocol necessarily hide some quantum computational resource from the prover?} In our construction, the hidden resource is \emph{magic} (non-stabilizerness), because it is what enables quantum advantage in Clifford+MSI architectures, but there is no a priori reason that this must be the only possibility.
-This reframes verification as a \emph{resource-hiding task}: is there a different, or minimal quantum resource whose blindness is required and sufficient to make malicious deviations detectable?
+Is it necessary?} We established \emph{magic-blindness} as a sufficient notion of blindness for verification in the circuit-model.
+This raises a more fundamental question: \emph{must a verification protocol necessarily hide some quantum computational resource from the prover?} In our construction, the hidden resource is \emph{magic} (non-stabilizerness), because it is what enables quantum advantage in Clifford+MSI architectures, but there is no a priori reason why this must be the only possibility.
+This reframes verification as a \emph{resource-hiding task}: is there a different, or minimal, quantum resource whose blindness is required and sufficient to make malicious deviations detectable?
 If such a minimal resource exists, it would imply fundamental lower bounds on verification overhead.
-More generally, such question opens the door to a \emph{resource theory of verification}.
+More generally, this question opens the door to a \emph{resource theory of verification}.

 \paragraph{Acknowledgements} Authors acknowledge Elham Kashefi, Dominik Leichtle, and Luka Music for fruitful discussions throughout the work, and Rajarsi Pal for pointing out the link between optimal traps merging procedures and graph coloring.
 Authors acknowledge funding from the Hybrid Quantum Initiative (HQI) supported by France 2030 under ANR grant ANR-22-PNCQ-0002.